ilmax/site/content/posts/k3s-raspberry-tls/index.md

 ## Configure the staging ClusterIssuer

 When we install cert-manager, it creates some custom resource definitions (CRDs) that we will use to configure various aspects of the certificate request process, two of which are the `Issuer` or `ClusterIssuer`.
-Those resources represent certificate authorities (CAs) so this is the resource that will issue our cluster the TLS certificates.
+Those resources represent certificate authorities (CAs) that will issue our cluster the TLS certificates.

-Both resources are pretty much identical, with the only difference being that the `Issuer` is namespace scoped, while the other `ClusterIssuer` is global, so if you use the issuer and need a certificate for services in multiple namespaces, you need to deploy multiple `Issuer`s while with the `ClusterIssuer` one resource suffice for the whole cluster.
+Both resources are pretty much identical, with the only difference being that the `Issuer` is namespace scoped, while the other `ClusterIssuer` is global, so if you use the issuer and need a certificate for services in multiple namespaces, you need to deploy multiple `Issuer` resources while with the `ClusterIssuer` one resource will suffice for the whole cluster.
 For my homelab I've picked the `ClusterIssuer` one.

 On the `ClusterIssuer` we have to configure Let's Encrypt DNS-01 challenge and point the resource to the secret created earlier used to authenticate towards the Cloudflare API.